 Birds or Bats?

-The clue to this park is in its name as the main focus here is the magnificent 56 metre waterfall and the gorge carved out by the Orange River.
+The clue to this park is in its name as the main focus here is the magnificent 56-metre waterfall and the gorge carved out by the Orange River.
 In full flood it’s a tremendous, thundering experience and in the dry season you can peer right down into the abyss to the river below.
-Beautiful rocky landscapes but this doesn’t appear on many peoples’ game viewing itineraries.
-Yes there are springbok, gemsbok, giraffe and mountain zebra here with predators including jackal, caracal, Bat Eared fox, African wild cat but the latter are largely nocturnal .
+Despite the beautiful rocky landscapes, the park doesn’t appear on many peoples’ game viewing itineraries.
+There are springbok, gemsbok, giraffe and mountain zebra here with predators including jackal, caracal, bat-eared fox and African wild cat but the latter are largely nocturnal.

-My favourite memory here was sundowners on the rocks by the waterfall watching literally clouds of feeding swifts and swallows in and above the gorge.
-But a few minutes later we looked up we saw they were bats not birds!
+My favourite memory here was having sundowners on the rocks by the waterfall and watching literally clouds of feeding swifts and swallows in and above the gorge.
+But a few minutes later we looked up and we saw they were bats, not birds!
 How could we have got it so wrong?
-Next evening we watched more carefully and saw the imperceptible change from bird to bat as one completely different animal took over from the other in the space of no more than five minutes.
+The next evening we watched more carefully and saw the imperceptible change from bird to bat as one completely different animal took over from the other in the space of no more than five minutes.

 Rocks and waterfalls